STORM: Segment, Track, and Object Re-Localization from a Single Image: Implementation Details

+\paragraph{Training Details} TOM takes as input an observation crop $x_t$ and a memory crop $M_t$.
+Both crops are first encoded by a frozen DINOv3 encoder to obtain feature maps, and TOM predicts a scalar logit $z$ from the resulting feature pair.
+We optimize TOM using binary cross-entropy with logits (BCEWithLogitsLoss) and train for $10$ epochs with the Adam optimizer.

-\paragraph{Dataset} \Cf Appendix F. \paragraph{Training Details} The training is carried out on an NVIDIA A6000 GPU with a batch size of $64$, optimizing the model via the Adam algorithm at a learning rate of $1\times10^{-4}$ and measuring error with binary cross-entropy with logits (BCEWithLogitsLoss).
-The training runs for $10$ epochs.
+Training is conducted on a single NVIDIA A100 GPU (80GB) with a batch size of $64$ crop pairs and a learning rate of $1\times10^{-4}$.
+We use Adam with default parameters $(\beta_1,\beta_2,\epsilon)$ as in PyTorch.